ORF-4450/RobotLib/README.md

 *	Modify file paths used for logging and properties under simulation to use / file path separator for compatibility with Macs.
+*	Fix problem in gradleRelease.yml where it would not automatically update RobotLib.json.

 R. Corn, January 17 2024